VarunSrinivas10/Dendritic-Growth-Cython/README.md

   2. tau, gamma, alpha, delta, epsilonb
   3. teq - equilibrium temperature
   4. amp_noise - noise term constant

 Note: After modifying the func_body.pyx file, build the CPython module again using step (2)

+Output:
 Every 100th frame is stored in an array and saved as a .npy file.
 The files are named Phase.npy and Temp.npy, corresponding to the phase and temperature fields.
-The frequency of the frames being stored can be modified in the func_body.pyx file and by changing the size of the temporary A and B arrays in the run.py file.
+The files can be loaded using numpy.load for visualisation.

+Advantages:
+Due to the loops running at close to C like speeds, the speedup obtained by cythonising the main loop in the simulation is extremely high.